poliva/ggpo/README.md

 &copy;2014 Pau Oliva Fora ([@pof](https://twitter.com/pof))

 This is an alternative [GGPO](http://ggpo.net/) command line client written in python.
-I have only tested this on Linux but it might work on other platforms.
+This allows you to play GGPO on Linux and MacOS X systems.
 You'll still need the ggpofba.exe from the original GGPO, which will be launched through wine.

 ## Installation